Sam-Max/plugin.video.jacktook/README.md

 **Note**:

+- You can deploy Prowlarr and Jackett either on local or on a remote server.
-- You can deploy the Torrest service and Jackett either on local or on a remote server.
+- You can deploy the Torrest service either on local or on a remote server or use the built-in torrent service from addon that runs on localhost.

-## Installation of this addon (Jacktorr)
+## Installation of this addon (Jackewlarr)

-The recommended way of installing the addon is through its [repository](https://github.com/Sam-Max/repository.jacktorr), so that any updates will be automatically installed.
+The recommended way of installing the addon is through its [repository](https://github.com/Sam-Max/repository.jackewlarr), so that any updates will be automatically installed.

 You can also install the addon without installing its repository.
-To do so, get the [latest release](https://github.com/Sam-Max/plugin.video.jacktorr/releases/download/v0.0.2/plugin.video.jacktorr-0.0.2.zip) from github.
+To do so, get the [latest release](https://github.com/Sam-Max/plugin.video.jackewlarr/releases/download/v0.0.2/plugin.video.jackewlarr-0.0.2.zip) from github.
 Please note that, if there are any additional dependencies, they won't be resolved unless the repository is installed.

 ## How to run Jackett service using Docker:

 Detailed instructions are available at [LinuxServer.io Jackett Docker](https://hub.docker.com/r/linuxserver/jackett/)

+## How to run Prowlarr service using Docker:

+Detailed instructions are available at [Prowlarr Website](https://prowlarr.com/#downloads-v3-docker)

 ## How to run Torrest service using Docker: